Origin and evolution of the flamenco cajón

 Inside, a snare drum (squeaker) of 84 metal spirals that are almost eternal has been added.
 You can be sure of the extra durability of this flamenco cajon.

-The German company has continued with the line of high drawers, by manufacturing this proposal with a size of 50 x 30 x 30 cm, so it is not suitable for children.
-On the other hand, the drawer shows the manufacturer's characteristic lettering on the front and this gives it a youthful and original design.
+The German company has continued with the line of tall cajones, by manufacturing this model with a size of 50 x 30 x 30 cm, so it's not suitable for children.
+On the other hand, the box shows the manufacturer's characteristic lettering on the front and this gives it a youthful and original design.

 An innovation of the Schlagwerk family is the 2inOne technique that provides an excellent balance between bass and snare.

-The sound of this flamenco cajón has surprised us in a positive way thanks to the excellent wenge veneer on the soundboard.
+The sound of this flamenco cajón has pleasantly-surprised us thanks to the excellent wenge veneer on the soundboard.
 We like it a lot because the bass response is wonderful and the transition to the mids is almost seamless.

 In addition, the natural sheen of the seven layers of alder is sensational and can be varied by playing with the different snare settings.
-We can say that this flamenco cajon has a compact, solid sound that hardly separates itself from the ranges that many consider high.
+We can say that this flamenco cajon has a compact, solid sound that competes with the ranges that many consider high.

-We are aware that there are many high-end flamingo drawers that are excellent, but we also know that they are expensive and that the difference they offer is not really substantial.
+We are aware that there are many high-end flamenco cajones that are excellent, but we also know that they are expensive and that the difference they offer is not really substantial.

 The best flamenco cajon for children

-In culturasonora we have also thought about the little ones and that is why we have chosen the best option for them: a flamenco cajon worthy for little beginners who in the future will be the giants of flamenco percussion.
+In culturasonora, we have also thought about the little ones and that is why we have chosen the best option for them: a flamenco cajon worthy of the eager little learners who, in the future, will surely become the giants of flamenco percussion.